Sangarshanan/sangarshanan.github.io/_posts/2020-06-14-internets-own-boy.md

 The worst part is that the system is being fixed by the very ones who rigged it in the first place.

 In college we used to get extra credit for publishing research papers in popular journals, they used to give us marks based on the impact factor of the journal.
 I observed that most of the journals had all their articles behind a giant paywall or charged a fee to publish your paper.
 But what hurt students the most was these huge reputed journals behind a paywall so we had to resort to free blogs for content rather than research papers and that's something no student should be forced to do.
-In the end we all fell in love with arxiv and published our papers there but our faculty didn't give us the extra credit cause it is not a "real publication".
+In the end we all fell in love with Arxiv and published our papers there but our faculty didn't give us the extra credit cause it is not a "real publication".
 So I guess you need to scam students and make money of their backs to be a "real publication".

 > #### A piece of knowledge, unlike a piece of physical property, can be shared by large groups of people without making anybody poorer